JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 0. Create an empty directory `new_basedir_path` that will be your basediretory of your study.
 1. Navigate to `snakemake/example_setup/` and copy one of the example configurations to `new_basedir_path/config_template.yaml`.
 2. Modify parameters according to your study needs (years, date ranges, meteorological data sources).
 For now, leave the regions fields empty, as it will be filled in by the setup helper.

+**Note** The script for matching remotely sensed LAI and APSIM predicted LAI is not publicly available in this repository.
+You will have to set the path to the true matching script in your `config` file under `scripts.match_sim_real`.

 The full configuration options are documented in the [Inputs documentation (Section 6)](inputs.md#6-Snakemake-Configuration).